makersacademy/takeaway-challenge/README.md

 ## Job List

-- Create new instance of menu - menu contains a fixed list of dishes and their price
+- Menu contains a fixed list of dishes and their price (now in Order class after numerous issues having a separate menu class)
-- Display contents of menu instance
+- Display contents of menu (now in Order class after numerous issues having a separate menu class)

 - Place order of items (from menu) and specify the quantity of each item
 - Add items in order together to create bill total